shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/silencer.md

 where $\Delta$ is the amount of update per step (`step` in `SilencerConfig`).
 The update frequency can be set by `cycle` of `SilencerConfig`, which is $\SI{163.84}{MHz}/cycle$.

-The smaller $\Delta$ is, and the slower the update cycle is, the smoother the phase change becomes and the noise is suppressed.
+The smaller $\Delta$ is, and the slower the update cycle is, the smoother the phase change becomes, and the noise is suppressed.

 <figure>
     <img src="https://raw.githubusercontent.com/shinolab/autd3/master/book/src/fig/Users_Manual/silent/duty.svg"/>